 - Spin around in a chair again.

-Over time, you'll get so used to feeling dizzy that it won't cause as much fear.
-You can then try it in other styles too, such as spinning in a circle, or spinning in a chair in a public place.
+Over time, you'll get so used to feeling dizzy and seeing that nothing terrible happens, that it won't cause as much fear.
+You can then try it in other styles and intensities too, such as spinning in a circle, or spinning in a chair in a public place.
 The more you're used to the symptom, the less likely it will trigger anxiety.

 You can do this for any and all symptoms you experience.
 If you hyperventilate often, try hyperventilating on purpose.
 If you get panic attacks in certain locations, go to those locations always and often.
 As soon as the activity gets bored and tiresome, keep doing it, and eventually your anxiety won't be triggered at all.